BattMoTeam/BattMo/Documentation/thermal.rst

 The external heat transfer coefficient can take different values for each external face of the model.
 It will then depend on the chosen geometrical domain.
-For our simple 3D model, the json interface gives us the possibility to set two values : A default value used for all external faces with is overwritten by the value given for the tabs.
-We use in our example 100 W/m²/s and 1000 W/m²/s, respectively.
+For our simple 3D model, the json interface gives us the possibility to set two values : A default value used for all external faces which is overwritten by the value given for the tabs.
+In our example we use 100 W/m²/s and 1000 W/m²/s, respectively.

 Let us visualize those values.
 We run the following